g4bri-3l3/cryptomator-vault-sync-utility/README.md

 1. Add/import your data into the **unlocked** Cryptomator vault as usual.
 2. **Lock** the vault in Cryptomator (this flushes all writes to the encrypted files on disk).
-3. Open Vault Sync utility — the status line turns green ("Vault: LOCKED").
+3. Open Vault Sync utility, then the status line turns green ("Vault: LOCKED").
 4. Click **Sync local vault to remote**.
 A console window shows live progress.
 5. Optionally click **Backup to USB** for the local copy.
 6. Run **Verify integrity** now and then, or after a big transfer.